-- for the Democratic Republic of Congo, the company was added Jet Congo Airways;
+- for the Democratic Republic of the Congo, the company has been added Jet Congo Airways;

-- for Equatorial Guinea, it was added Blue dot and GETRA, Guinea Airways, UTAGE, Euroguineana de Aviacion y Transportes, General Work Aviacion, Star Equatorial Airlines and EGAMS were eliminated, based on the evidence of their cessation of activity;
+- for Equatorial Guinea, has been added Blue dot and GETRA, Guinea Airways, UTAGE, Euroguineana de Aviacion y Transportes, General Work Aviacion, Star Equatorial Airlines and EGAMS were eliminated, based on the evidence of their cessation of activity;

-- for Mauritania, it was added to the list Mauritania Airlines, and Mauritania Airways was eliminated because there was evidence of cessation of activity;
+- for Mauritania, added to the list Mauritania Airlines, and Mauritania Airways was eliminated because there was evidence of cessation of activity;

-- companies were also added to the list Aero Equipment Aviation Inc, AirAsia Philippines, Certeza Infosys Corp., Mid-Sea Express, Southern Air Flight Services, NorthSky Air Inc. and Island Helicopter Services in the Philippines.
+- companies have also been added to the list Aero Equipment Aviation Inc, AirAsia Philippines, Certeza Infosys Corp., Mid-Sea Express, Southern Air Flight Services, NorthSky Air Inc. and Island Helicopter Services in the Philippines.